View of Deessa restaurant at the Mandarin Oriental Ritz in Madrid

 Thrill to the musicals of Madrid's Broadway or the opera

 Madrid's agenda is full of great shows, with musicals as one of its major highlights.
-It is not in vain that the famous Gran Vía is considered to be Madrid's BroadwayIf opera is your thing, head for the Teatro Real.
-Located in the central Plaza de Oriente square, it is one of the temples of the international opera circuit.
+It's no wonder that the famous Gran Vía is considered Madrid's BroadwayIf opera is your thing, head for the Teatro Real.
+Located in the central Plaza de Oriente, it is one of the temples of the international opera circuit.

 Find out more about...